data2viz/data2viz-docs/README.md

 ### [Reference](reference/index.md)
-Reference guides contain technical reference for APIs and other aspects of Django’s machinery.
+Reference guides contain technical reference for data2viz API.
 They describe how it works and how to use it but assume that you have a basic understanding of key concepts.

 ### [Topics](topics/index.md)
 Topic guides discuss key topics and concepts at a fairly